 · Traditional mantras – these are mantras as we know them from Vedic, Buddhist or other ancient traditions.

-· Affirmative mantras – these have a positive meaning (in e.g. English or your native language)
+· Affirmative mantras – to affirm and align yourself with certain positive vibrations (in e.g. English or your native language)

 Mantras are well ingrained in the Vedic traditions, and many mantras we know stem from there, but equally we can find many mantras rooted in Buddhism, as well as from Sufi, Sikh, Jewish, Hawaian, Christian traditions mantras.
 They all can support us on our journey of transformation.
 It is said however that certain languages contain ancient codes, and have a powerful vibration, such as Sanskrit and Hebrew, among others..

 There are many traditions that also speak of the importance of mantras being passed on by a teacher, with specific instructions on how to practice with the mantra.

 I believe this can indeed be a powerful experience, however, many do not have this opportunity, and in my own experience, I have reaped many benefits from intuitively researching and practicing mantras from various traditions.

 Each mantra is believed to have a distinct meaning, unique vibrational frequency, and distinctive healing effects.
 Regardless of whether you know the exact meaning, if practiced with intention, humbleness, and devotion, the vibrational effects of the mantras have transformational abilities.

 Here we speak about a more modern approach to the word mantra.
 This type of practice is also referred to as mantra practice because we also use a phrase or a word repetitively in order to change our vibration, our state of being, or to manifest a specific outcome in our lives.